- Homosexuality

 With respect to transgender individuals, SONDA does not explicitly prohibit discrimination based on gender identity and expression.
 However, SONDA does apply when a transgender person is discriminated against based upon his or her actual or perceived sexual orientation.
 Furthermore, courts have also held that transgender people are protected under provisions of the New York State Human Rights Law prohibiting discrimination on the basis of sex and/or disability.
 And in 2009, then-Governor David Paterson issued an executive order prohibiting discrimination in state employment on the basis of gender identity.

-Intersex infant surgery in New York is full ban.
+Intersex infant surgery in New York is not banned.

-Serving openly in military in New York is legal.
+Serving openly in military in New York is lesbians, gays, bisexuals permitted, transgender people banned.

-Blood donations by MSMs in New York is unknown.
+Blood donations by MSMs in New York is legal.

 Conversion therapy in New York is banned.